 Best Long-Lasting Colognes for Men

 Nothing's more deflating than spending $120 on a cologne that ghosts you by lunch.
 This list is exclusively for fragrances that go the distance — 8 hours minimum, most pushing 10-12+.
-No pretty-smelling quitters allowed.
+Year-round and cold-weather focused; for warm-weather performers, see our best long-lasting summer colognes list.
+No pretty-smelling quitters allowed, either list.

 Quick Picks — Our Top 3